tytydraco/yessleep/out/My_Grandfathers_Best_Friend_Drowned_in_the_Creek_When_She_was_Ten_Years_Old__They_Never_Found_Her_Head.md

 Because, ya see, Gramps’ stories were *always* true.

-And when that story ended, I couldn’t take my eyes off the massive and deep pink scar that had always covered the exact middle of my grandfather’s neck.
+And when that story ended, I couldn’t take my eyes off the massive, gouged and deep pink scar that had always covered the exact middle of my grandfather’s neck.

 The one he’d had my entire life.
 The one that, way it had always been told to me, came from an accident with a thresher when he was a boy.

 I was right about one thing - that meeting and that story *was* the last time I ever saw Gramps.

-Because that night, that midnight in the deep and murky dark, when I heard a tapping on my bedroom window?
+Because that night, at midnight in the deep and murky dark, when I heard a tapping on my bedroom window?

 I damn sure didn’t open the curtains.